 ORPEG runs school consultation points at diplomatic missions of the Republic of Poland on 6 continents and in 37 countries.
 These offer supplementary teaching as regards the Polish language and knowledge of Poland.
 ORPEG also supervises European schools, and provides distance learning in the schools falling within its remit (i.e. the ”National Education Commission” Primary, Junior High and High Schools).

-Teachers assigned by ORPEG to work abroad with Polonia and Poles are involved in the teaching of some 9000 pupils of different ages each year.
+Teachers assigned by ORPEG to work abroad with Polonia and Poles are involved in the teaching of some about 10.000 pupils of different ages each year.
 The work is done in schools established by the Polish diaspora or else functioning within local educational systems, supervision over the teaching process being a matter for ORPEG.
-Around 80 teachers are assigned to some 14 countries every year.
+In this school year 97 teachers were assigned to 13 countries every year.
 ORPEG also assigns teachers for work in the Polish sections of schools operating within the French educational system.

 Each year, ORPEG organises the supply of textbooks and other teaching aids to community organisations and centres abroad which engage in Polish-language teaching.
-Thus far almost 70,000 copies of different teaching materials have been distributed in this way, use being made of them by more than 30,000 pupils and almost 6000 teachers in 48 different countries.
+In the years 2010 – 2015 there were distributed 139.415 copies of different teaching materials, use being made of them by more than 30,000 pupils and almost 6000 teachers in 48 different countries.

 Operating under the overall ORPEG structure is the Polonia Teachers’ Centre (Polonijne Centrum Nauczycielskie, PCN), which extends methodological support to teachers working abroad.
 The PCN offers intra-mural training and online courses, prepares materials on methodologies and keeps in constant contact with teachers working in the schools run by Polish organisations.
 Since September 2011, over 2200 people have taken part in the training on offer.